 Around 1km to the south of St Remy is one of the best preserved ancient sites in Provence.
 Glanum was first founded by Celto-Ligurian tribes before being taken over by the Romans in 27 AD.
 There were baths and a forum but not arenas like those seen in nearby Arles and Nimes.
 The largest monuments at Glanum are Les Antiques seen from the road – an arch and mausoleum.

 Opposite are the Pompeii-like ruins of Glanum, a fortified town deserted since 260 AD.
-The nearest hotel to the ruins is Villa Glanum which is modestly priced for families and has a large swimming pool.
+The nearest hotel to the ruins is Villa Glanum which has a large swimming pool.

 St Paul de Mausole and Van Gogh

 After falling out with Gaugin and famously chopping his own ear off, Van Gogh checked into the St Paul de Mausole asylum.
 Here he stayed for twelve months and painted many famous works such as Starry Night and Irises (both 1889).
 Today the pretty building is a monastery but has a museum open to the public.